-C9 Percent and number of first-time, first-year (freshman) students enrolled in fall 2009 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2012 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
 The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.

-C9 Percent submitting SAT scores Number submittin g SAT scores
+C9 Percent submitting SAT scores 70% Nu mber submitting SAT scores s 1,007

-C9 Percent submitting ACT scores Number submittin g ACT scores
+C9 Percent submitting ACT scores 15% Nu Imber submitting ACT score s 221

-- -

-C9 25th Percentile 75th Percentile
+C9 25th Percentile 75th Percentile 1

-C9 SAT Critical Reading
+C9 SAT Critical Reading 370 470

-C9 SAT Math
+C9 SAT Math 410 500

-SAT Writing
+SAT Writing 370 460

 SAT Essay

-C9 ACT Composite
+C9 ACT Composite 16 20

 C9 ACT Math

 C9 ACT English

 C9 ACT Writing